 Committed to increasing transparency at the Fed, Kashkari has published in the Wall Street Journal, Washington Post, and Financial Times and is active on Twitter and Instagram.
 He also serves on the board of the Economic Club of Minnesota and as a member of the Aspen Economic Strategy Group.

 Kashkari began his career as an aerospace engineer at TRW in Redondo Beach, Calif., where he developed technology for NASA space science missions.
 Following graduate school, he joined Goldman Sachs in San Francisco, where he helped technology companies raise capital and pursue strategic transactions.

 From 2006 to 2009, Kashkari served in several senior positions at the U.S. Department of the Treasury.
 In 2008, he was confirmed as assistant secretary of the Treasury.
 In this role, he oversaw the Troubled Assets Relief Program (TARP) during the financial crisis.
 Kashkari received the Alexander Hamilton Award, the Treasury Department’s highest honor for distinguished service.

 Following his tenure in Washington, Kashkari returned to California in 2009 and joined PIMCO as managing director and member of the executive office.
 He left the firm in 2013 to explore returning to public service and, in 2014, ran for governor of California on a platform focused on economic opportunity.

 Raised in Ohio, Kashkari earned his bachelor’s and master’s degrees in mechanical engineering at the University of Illinois at Urbana-Champaign and his MBA from the Wharton School at the University of Pennsylvania.

-He lives with his wife, Christine, daughter, Uly, and Newfoundland dogs—Webster and Newsome—in Orono, Minn.
+He lives with his wife, Christine, children, Uly and Tecumseh, and Newfoundland dogs—Webster and Newsome—in Orono, Minn.